-During school year 2019- 2020, Keysight’s Barcelona office ordered more than 200 experiments for almost 1,000 students—an increase of almost 50%!
+During the school year 2019- 2020, Keysight’s Barcelona office ordered more than 200 experiments for almost 1,000 students—an increase of almost 50%!
 “Due to the Coronavirus outbreak and the school closures, only half of the experiments could be delivered.
-However, we hope we can deliver the remaining ones in September once schools get back to the new normal, as students were really looking forward to the activity,” said Sarah Colomer, Executive Assistant and Keysight After School Program Coordinator in Barcelona.
+However, we hope we can deliver the remaining ones in September once schools get back to the new normal, as students were really looking forward to the activity,” said Sarah Colomer, Executive Assistant, and Keysight After School Program Coordinator in Barcelona.

 Outreach at local school in Barcelona: The last after-school event before confinement

 One day before school classes were suspended, Keysight Technologies Spain volunteers went to Escola Els Llorers to celebrate probably the last after-school event just before COVID-19 confinement started.

 This year, 100 kits were distributed: 50 for the 5th grade with the owl pellets experiment and 50 for the 6th-grade solar car experiment.

 Owl Pellets / The Food Web – 5th grade

 This hands-on experiment allowed students to investigate the food web, identify animal skeletons, and practice dissecting skills.
 Each student dissected an owl pellet and classified the remains using a bone-sorting chart.
 “The look on the students’ faces went from total disgust to total awe when they finally discovered what animals the bones they sorted belonged to.
 It is always fun to see children’s reactions to experiments,” said Johanna Orpana, Keysight new Nordic, Israel, and UK Supervisor for CCC Europe.
 At the same time Regina Mundigl, from the CCC Europe DACH Customer Service team said, “This is my first time as an after-school volunteer, but I certainly will be volunteering for more of these events.”

 The Solar Car / Renewable Energy in Cars – 6th grade